Idea

 • May not be available to take on larger projects.

-Pros and Cons of A Generalist
+Pros and Cons of a Generalist

 Here are some of the pros and cons of working with an instructional design generalist: